 Reasons for the moratorium extension

-One of the primary reasons for the extension of the moratorium on short-term rental permits is the concerns raised by the local community.
-Many residents have voiced complaints about the noise and disruption caused by these rentals.
+One of the primary reasons for extending the moratorium on short-term rental permits is the concerns raised by the local community.
+Many residents have complained about the noise and disruption caused by these rentals.
 They argue that the constant turnover of guests in residential neighborhoods can lead to disturbances and a loss of community cohesion.

 Impact on affordable housing